northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - Slurm Command
      - Function
    * - ``sinfo <options>``
-     - View partition and node information
+     - View partition and node information.
+Use option -a to view all partitions.
    * - ``squeue``
      - View details about jobs being run on the cluster
    * - ``srun``